isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Fiddle Leaf Fig.md

 <section>
   <h4>Growing:</h4>
 	<img title="Fiddle leaf figs being sold as small houseplants.
 Photo by Jacqueline Chua." src="/images/Plants/fiddleleaffig%20(6)_jacquelinechua.jpg">
-	<p>Fiddle Leaf Figs start off as a slow growing plant and prefers partial shade when young.
-Fertilising should only be done once a month with a dilute balanced liquid fertiliser.
-Pruning the growing tips or top of the plant when it is young will encourage branching.
-When pruning, be sure to wear gloves as the plant produces a milky, sticky sap which is mildly toxic and can irritate the skin.
-As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
+	<p>Fiddle Leaf Figs start off as a slow growing plant and prefers partial shade when young. <a href="/page-index/horticulture-techniques/fertilising/">Fertilising</a> should only be done once a month with a dilute balanced liquid fertiliser. <a href="/page-index/horticulture-techniques/pruning/">Pruning</a> the growing tips or top of the plant when it is young will encourage branching. <b>When pruning, be sure to wear gloves as the plant produces a milky, sticky sap which is mildly toxic and can irritate the skin.</b> As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Fiddle Leaf Figs can be propagated by stem cuttings.</p>
+	<p>Fiddle Leaf Figs can be propagated by <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem cuttings</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-	<p>Aphids, mealy bugs, and spider mites often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+	<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">mealy bugs</a>, and <a href="/page-index/pests/spider-mites/">spider mites</a> often infest the plant if it is sickly or overgrown.
+Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning/">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot/">root rot</a>, lack of sunlight, and <a href="/page-index/plant-problems/nutrient-deficiencies/">nutrient deficiencies</a>.</p>
 	<br>
 </section>